jpw1991/broken-mouse-wheel-fixer/README.md

 Got a broken mousewheel that skips and jumps?
 This may fix it for you, as it has done so for me.

+## Why?

+People often ask me: Why don't you just get a new mouse?
+It's a fair question.
+I have my reasons:

+- I don't want to.
+I like this awful mouse.
+- You presume a new mouse is going to work.
+Why would it work any better?
+They all come from the same place.
+- Unless you're buying a good mouse for big cash, it's probably going to skip and jump after a few months as well.
+- This is easier.
+It doesn't matter how bad the mouse's scroll wheel becomes, this software will keep it in check.
+- You can feel good about yourself by not contributing to e-waste.

 ## General

 **Platforms supported:**